 In addition, treatment for obesity may include a combination of treatment types.
-Always consult your health care provider for a diagnosis and treatment recommendations.
+Always consult your physician for a diagnosis.

 There are a variety of methods used to treat obesity.
 Incorporating multiple methods, such as making diet changes as well as adding exercise, may be beneficial.
 These methods include, but are not limited to, the following:

-- Diet.
-Although diet plans high in protein and fat and low in carbohydrates are popular, some of them may pose serious health risks in the long run because of the emphasis on saturated fat.
+Although diet plans high in protein and fat and low in carbohydrates are gaining in popularity, some of them may pose serious health risks in the long run because of the emphasis on saturated fat.
 Successful weight loss that is maintained over a long period of time depends more on limiting energy consumed (calories) and increasing energy expenditure (exercise and daily activity) than the composition of the diet.